Programs Offered at Dance Attack!

 - No parents or family members may convene in the studio or lobby area.
 The front desk will be available to assist one party at a time.

-- Class size will be limited to a maximum of 10 to 12 students.
+- Class size will be limited to a size allowed by Santa Clara County Board of Health.

 - Dressing rooms will be closed until further notice.
 Please come dressed and ready for class.